chef/chef-web-docs/content/glossary.md

 : The `chef-client` is the name for both the command line tool that runs on your local computer and the program that runs on nodes.
 The `chef-client` allows you to ensure the configuration compliance of your systems through policy code.
 You use the chef-client command line tool from your local computer to send instructions to the program on the node.
 You install the chef-client on nodes with the bootstrap process from your computer and then you configure it to run on an interval to ensure continuous configuration compliance.

-chef-apply

-: A command-line tool that allows a single recipe to be run from the command line.

 chef-repo

 : The repository structure in which cookbooks are authored, tested, and maintained.
 View [an example of the](https://github.com/chef/chef-repo) chef-repo.